-Now, when people look at the chart they will be attracted towards the the three orange columns to the right.
-When they read the chart title and annotation, and look at the highlighted columns, they’ll immediately get the story.
+Now, when people look at the chart they will be attracted to the three orange columns to the right.
+When they read the chart title and annotation and look at the highlighted columns, they’ll immediately get the story.
 As an added bonus, the horizontal line displays average monthly sales, which helps the reader understand that the last three months are performing well, comparatively speaking.

 5. Provide context

 Data visualization is incomplete unless you present it in the right context.
 You’ll hardly come across charts & tables in isolation.
 They’re always a part of a larger story – delivered as a blog post, business report, dashboard, word document, or a presentation.
 So it’s important to use these text-based mediums to build an informative context around your visualizations, to ensure that your audience correctly perceives and comprehends the information you aim to convey through your visualizations.